awadasma99/CISC4800_Project2/README.md

 To run this, make sure you have everything installed (details below).

 Run the app by running `flask run` in the command line.
-Ensure that you're in the project folder.
+Ensure that you're in the `project` folder.
+You may get an error related to env variables, which you can set by running the following:
+* `export FLASK_APP=project`
+* `export FLASK_DEBUG=1`

 You should be given a message on terminal saying something along the lines of "running on server http://127.0.0.1:5000/".
 Take that link and paste it into your browser, and you should be met with the search page.

 Note: you will also need an API key, which needs to be entered in the `main.py` file.

-You're going to want to create a Python environment.
+Before you make changes to any python files, you're going to want to create a Python environment.
 You can do so by running the following commands:
 * `python3 -m venv auth`
 * `source auth/bin/activate`

-Next, you're going to want to set some env variables.
-Run the following:

-* `export FLASK_APP=project`
-* `export FLASK_DEBUG=1`

 You may also have to configure the database.
 You can do this by opening up a Python REPL (run `python` in your command line, and it should open up).
 From there, enter the following:
 * `from project import db, create_app`